|

 Finally

-the cover for the A/C unit is placed and screwed down onto the frame.
+the cover for the A/C unit is placed and screwed down onto

 The A/C unit is placed inside it's cover and screwed in.
-You can decide

-whether or not you want to seal around the unit now or wait until the
+whether or not you want to seal around the unit now or

 insulation stage. |